Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Baden Powell Trail – a fabulous hiking trail that passes through a number of North Shore parks and includes spectacular views from Quarry Rock near Deep Cove.

 - Buntzen Lake – a beautiful reservoir managed by BC Hydro that’s popular for hiking and swimming.
-(It’s not actually a regional park, managed by Metro Vancouver, but it’s like a regional park.)
+(It’s pretty close to a regional park, but not quite the same.)

-- Pitt Lake – the lake and region just north of Pitt Meadows offers great places for walking and cycling along the dykes.
+- Pitt Lake – the lake and region just north of Pitt Meadows offers great places for walking and cycling.

 - Rice Lake – a beautiful lake to walk around and fish at in North Vancouver.